Lizii7/Lizii7.github.io/_pages/about.md

 # 🔥 News
-- *2025.10* &nbsp;🏆 Excited to share that I was awarded the National Scholarship (1%) at Donghua University.
+- *2025.10* &nbsp;🌟 Excited to share that I was awarded the National Scholarship (1%) at Donghua University.
 - *2025.10* &nbsp;🎉 Two co-authores' posters were accepted by UIST’25!
 Congrats to [Qimeng](https://doi.org/10.1145/3746058.3758447) and [Yanzi](https://doi.org/10.1145/3746058.3758432)!
 - *2025.09* &nbsp;✨ Submitted my first-author paper to CHI 2026！
 - *2025.04* &nbsp;🥳 Excited to my first CHI in Yokohama, Japan🇯🇵!